vipulnaik/diet-exercise-health/profile-information/health-profile.md

 A crude proxy for liver fat is the total visceral fat estimated in DEXA.
-This "visceral fat" is a crude estimate and should also include ectopic fat in the abdominal organs such as the liver and apancreas.
+This "visceral fat" is a crude estimate and should also include ectopic fat in the abdominal organs such as the liver and pancreas.

 My DEXA scan on 2025-11-07 gave an estimate of 0.15 lbs of visceral fat, which is about 68 grams.
 This is at around the 5th percentile